HyunsolChoi/Hyunsol/content/ko/_index.md

         # Upload a cover image to `assets/media/` folder and reference its filename here (optional)
         filename: 'coding.jpg'
   - block: collection
+    design:
+        # Choose a listing view
+        view: masonry
+        spacing:
+          padding: ['3rem', 0, '6rem', 0]
+        # For the Showcase view, do you want to flip alternate rows?
+        columns: '2'
+        flip_alt_rows: false
     content:
       filters:
         folders: